-My life has been a roller coaster journey -: growing up in middle class family, parent’s divorce, drug addiction, bulimia, single mom, social worker, entrepreneur and wife.
-The road has not always been easy but with God’s help, I have survived with many gifts and talents I want to share with those around me.
+My life has been a roller coaster journey: growing up as an only child in a middle class family, being a child of domestic violence, parent’s divorce, drug addiction, bulimia, single mom, social worker, entrepreneur, wife, MS warrior and most recently a relapse and recovery.
+The road has not always been easy but with God’s help (and my Guardian Angels), I have survived with a variety of gifts and talents.